Scaling of entanglement entropy and correlations in the variable-range extended Ising model: Introduction

-Quantum correlations belonging to the entanglement-separability paradigm~\cite{RevModPhys.81.865} also show different scaling behavior depending on different values of $\alpha$~\cite{PhysRevA.97.062301, Solfanelli2023-nq,Ganesh2022}.
-Here, we are particularly interested in bipartite entanglement between a block of $M$ qubits with the rest of the system, as quantified by von Neumann entropy~\cite{PhysRevA.54.3824,RevModPhys.81.865}, denoted by $S_M$.
-In the $\alpha>2$ regime, entanglement follows the area law~\cite{PhysRevLett.71.666, RevModPhys.82.277}, which says that entanglement grows as the boundary of the considered subsystem, i.e., $S_{M}\sim M^{D-1}$, when the system is gapped i.e.\ far from the critical point.
-For one-dimensional short-range gapped systems, it was shown that the entanglement becomes independent of the subsystem size~\cite{Hastings2007-zr} following the area law, $S_M$ is constant.
-At the critical point, however, the area law is known to be violated by a logarithmic term, $S_M\sim c_0 \log M$, where $c_0$ is the central charge coming from conformal field theory~\cite{Calabrese2004}.
+In similar models, quantum correlations belonging to the entanglement-separability paradigm~\cite{RevModPhys.81.865} -- specifically bipartite entanglement between a block of $M$ qubits with the rest of the system, as quantified by the von Neumann entropy~\cite{PhysRevA.54.3824,RevModPhys.81.865} denoted by $S_M$ -- also show different scaling behavior depending on different values of $\alpha$~\cite{PhysRevA.97.062301, Solfanelli2023-nq,Ganesh2022}.
+In the $\alpha>2$ regime, entanglement follows the area law~\cite{PhysRevLett.71.666, RevModPhys.82.277}, i.e., grows as the boundary of the considered subsystem, i.e., $S_{M}\sim M^{D-1}$, when the system is gapped i.e.\ far from the critical point.
+For one-dimensional short-range gapped systems, it was shown that $S_M$ is constant~\cite{Hastings2007-zr}, following the area law.
+At the critical point, however, the area law is known to be violated by a logarithmic term as $S_M\sim c_0 \log M$, where $c_0$ is the central charge coming from conformal field theory~\cite{Calabrese2004}.
 In the weak long-range regime ($1<\alpha<2$), the system follows the area law and exhibits standard logarithmic deviations from the entanglement area law at the critical point, although the coefficients in front of these logarithmic divergences in this regime differs from the prediction of critical conformal field theory~\cite{Calabrese2004, Calabrese2009-lx}.
 There is also another sub-leading contribution, which makes the accurate scaling to be $S_M = c_0' \log M + c_1 M^{-\delta}+c_2$, where $c_0', c_1, c_2$ and $\delta$ are constants depending on the system parameters \cite{Solfanelli2023-nq}.
 The picture becomes more involved in the strong long-range regime ($\alpha<1$), where the system shows genuine non-additivity, exhibiting a logarithmic deviation from the area law even away from criticality~\cite{1506.06665, PhysRevA.97.062301, Solfanelli2023-nq}.
 Certain specific situations can also allow long-range interactions to exhibit sub-logarithmic growth of entanglement entropy \cite{1405.2804,1611.08506,1804.06357,Ares19, Solfanelli2023-nq}, and can even manifest as a volume law~\cite{1401.5922}.